riggedjoker/ELK-stack-springboot/README.md

 Choose the appropriate configuration for your log source (rolling file appender or socket appender).

-Example with Rolling File Appender:
+In this case, I went for Rolling File Appender:
 ```plaintext
 input {
   file {